xDaryamo/puccini/README.md

 FAQ
 ---

-### Can Puccini deploy my existing TOSCA to Kubernetes?
+### Can Puccini deploy my existing TOSCA to Kubernetes or OpenStack?

-If you didn't plan it that way, then: no. Our TOSCA Kubernetes/Istio profiles do *not* make use of TOSCA's
+If you didn't plan it that way, then: no. Our TOSCA Kubernetes/OpenStack profiles do *not* make use of TOSCA's
 [Simple Profile](http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.1/TOSCA-Simple-Profile-YAML-v1.1.html)
 or [Simple Profile for NFV](http://docs.oasis-open.org/tosca/tosca-nfv/v1.0/tosca-nfv-v1.0.html) types (Compute, BlockStorage, VDU, etc.).
 Still, if you find these so-called "normative" types